-Code Harness — Agent Skill File
+Code Harness Skill

 This tool augments YOUR code generation.
-When you call it, you receive a cognitive injection — a structured set of engineering constraints, wrong-code examples, correct-code patterns, and failure-mode blockers that shape how you write, debug, and review code.
+When you call it, you receive a cognitive injection; a structured set of engineering constraints, wrong-code examples, correct-code patterns, and failure-mode blockers that shape how you write, debug, and review code.
 You absorb it into your engineering process and execute with it active.

 128 abilities across 13 engineering disciplines: Debugging, Generation, Testing, Architecture, Security, API Grounding, Performance, DevOps, Quality, Resilience, Frontend, Context Management, and Agent Safety.
 The API matches your task to the best ability automatically.